Wallace Lawler: Immigration and race

+Nicholas Deakin refers to three West Midlands seats in 1964 where "candidates were prepared to use immigration for electoral advantage".
+The "obvious example of exploitation was Smethwick"; the others were the Conservative campaign in Birmingham Perry Barr, "and Birmingham Handsworth, where the Liberal candidate, Wallace Lawler, made considerable play with the issue in specially issued pamphlets, associating immigration with attacks on vice and crime in the constituency".

+Lawler's Conservative opponent in this election was Sir Edward Boyle, a prominent liberal on immigration.
+During the election, John Sanders, Chairman of the Birmingham Immigration Control Association, told a press conference that "the two most unpopular politicians in Birmingham today are Patrick Gordon Walker and Sir Edward Boyle".

+From 1964 onward Lawler advocated that labour permits should be "issued only to people who could pass health checks 100% in the country of origin".

+Eleven days after Enoch Powell's Rivers of Blood speech in 1968, Lawler said in a Liberal party political broadcast on national television, "We have got to halt immigration into Birmingham, the Black Country and other heavily concentrated areas."
+The Birmingham Post reported that "Mr. Lawler went on to give what he called some of the 'ugly facts' about Birmingham.
+Over half the houses in multiple occupation were tenanted by immigrants.
+VD was terrifyingly high among immigrants compared to the rest of the population.
+Nearly one-third of the Birmingham Children's Department spending was on immigrant problems.
+Seven out of 13 cases of typhoid last year were immigrants."

+Politics at national level

 Lawler was active for the Liberal party at national level.
 He was Vice-Chairman of the Liberal Party Council (1967) and Vice-President of the Liberal Party Executive in 1968.
 While he was in Parliament, he was Liberal Party spokesman on housing and pensions and he served as a Member of the Select committee on Race Relations and used this platform to warn Enoch Powell he would not be able to make immigration an election issue, saying the electorate had more immediate and pressing issues to worry them such as the cost of living.
 Despite this stance, Lawler's reputation inside the Liberal Party locally and nationally was somewhat tarnished by his views on Commonwealth immigration.
 He advocated a policy of dispersal of immigrants and suggested that most categories of immigrants should be prevented from settling in Birmingham.
 Councillor Paul Tilsley was one leading Liberal in Birmingham to express doubts about the choice of Lawler for the Ladywood by-election, given his controversial remarks about immigration in 1968.